-4.7.8 Primary/Secondary IDE INT#
+Primary/Secondary IDE INT#

-Each PCI peripheral connection is capable of activating up to four interrupts: INT\$ A, INT# B, INT# C and INT#D. By default, a PCI connection s assigned INT3 A. Assigning INT#B has no meaning unless the peripheral device requires two interrupt services rather than just one.
+Each PCI peripheral connection is capable of activating up to four interrupts: INT# A, INT# B, INT# C and INT# D. By default, a PCI connection is assigned INT# A. Assigning INT# B has no meaning unless the peripheral device requires two interrupt services rather than just one.
 Because the PCI IDE interface in the chipset has two channels, it requires two interrupt services.
 The primary and secondary IDE INT# fields default to values appropriate for two PCI IDE channels, with the primary PCI IDE channel having a lower interrupt than the secondary.